Just sitting beside someone who is ill is sometimes all the support they need.

 Five nuggets of advice

-Luckily, I realized all this in enough time to spend the last week of my uncle’s life with him.
+Even though he is dying of cancer, luckily, I realized all this in enough time to spend the last week of my uncle’s life with him.
 I don’t have a manual to help you get through visits with your own loved one.
 But I can offer a few nuggets of advice, from my experience, that might convince you to head to the hospital a few more times, or hang around a bedside just a few minutes longer.

 1. Show Up (For Real)